eartvit/mlasp-on-ocp/README.md

 * [DOI](https://link.springer.com/article/10.1007/s10664-021-09994-0)
 * Link to the [article](https://rdcu.be/cobcU)

 In order to execute the below guide, access to a Red Hat OpenShift environment is required.
-If you don't have one, you can start a trial by creating an account at https://cloud.redhat.com.
+If you don't have one, you can start a trial by creating an account at [RedHat Cloud website](https://cloud.redhat.com).
 Alternatively, it is also possible to execute the guide on a local (reduced version) of the platform, typically used for development purposes.
-Once you registered on the https://cloud.redhat.com, you can obtain your version of the local Red Hat Openshift by downloading the installer from the [Console](https://console.redhat.com/openshift/create/local).
+Once you registered on the [RedHat Cloud website](https://cloud.redhat.com), you can obtain your version of the local Red Hat Openshift by downloading the installer from the [Console](https://console.redhat.com/openshift/create/local).

 ## Foreword